Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Conclusion

 \section{Conclusion}

-We proposed new approach for multi-talker speech recognition that performs joint decoding of all speakers, in contrast with separate decoding in conventional approaches.
-Our method is based on early multi-talker speech recognition works, which use generative factorial approaches.
+This work investigates the potential of joint-decoding for multi-talker speech recognition, in contrast with separate decoding in conventional approaches.
+The proposed method is based on early multi-talker speech recognition works, which use generative factorial approaches.
 Our work extends this ideas by replacing the acoustic model with DNN.
-The proof-of-concept experiments showed that the approach performs better than conventional PIT-ASR with separate decoding, especially in cases when the speakers are of same gender.
-In future work, we plan to extend this study to larger vocabulary tasks.
+The proof-of-concept experiments showed that the approach has potential to improve performance in challenging conditions where it may be difficult to achieve high separation by simply relying on the acoustic information (e.g. potentially when dealing with noisy and reverberant mixtures).
+We hope that the findings of this study will promote the importance of joint decoding for future research in multi-talker ASR.